MicrosoftDocs/azure-devops-docs/docs/test/collect-diagnostic-data.md

    ![Stopping a screen recording](media/collect-diagnostic-data/collect-diagnostic-data-13.png)

-   If you do not stop the recording after 10 minutes, it stops automatically and is saved as an attachment to your test results.
+   If you don't stop the recording after 10 minutes, it stops automatically and is saved as an attachment to your test results.
-   Restart the recording the **Record screen** icon if required.
+   Restart the recording the **Record screen** icon if necessary.

 1. Choose the **ScreenRecording...** link at the bottom of the window to view the captured recording.